 This webpage is for those requesting a mortgage payment holiday for the first time.
 If you already have a mortgage payment holiday we’ll write to you with details on what happens next.
 If you’ve received your letter and would like to request further support please let us know on our Payment Holiday Review page.

 What is a mortgage holiday payment?

-A payment holiday is a short break from paying your mortgage, which won’t impact your credit rating.
+A payment holiday (also known as payment deferrals) is a short break from paying your mortgage, which won’t impact your credit rating.

 If you think you’ll struggle to make your monthly mortgage payments because of coronavirus, we can help by offering you a payment holiday of up to three months.

 While your monthly payment changes to zero, interest continues to build at your usual rate.
 This means that your loan balance will increase and you may have to pay back more than if you’d not taken out a holiday.

 You can apply for a payment holiday if;

 - you have a residential or a Buy-to-Let mortgage with us